Skip to main content

 Dependencies on third-party code, which may come from an unidentified or unreliable source, are frequently installed and built upon by developers.
 In addition, dependencies on external code may unintentionally or maliciously involve vulnerabilities and exploits.
 Therefore, reviewing and checking these dependencies for potential security flaws during the development phase is crucial.

-The most popular tools to create build phase analysis include Checkmarx, SourceClear, Retire.js, SonarQube, OWASP Dependency-Check, and Snyk.
+The most popular tools for creating a build phase analysis include Checkmarx, SourceClear, Retire.js, SonarQube, OWASP Dependency-Check, and Snyk.

 The test phase is initiated once a build artifact has been successfully built and delivered to staging or testing environments.
 Execution of a complete test suite requires a significant amount of time.
 Therefore, this stage should fail quickly to save the more expensive test tasks for the final stage.